 You can pick a few features that are most critical to your business to get your reps started.
 Once they've adjusted, you can add more features incrementally.

 This way, they can avoid feeling overwhelmed and feel more comfortable with the changes.

-What he discovered was that positive reinforcement was the most effective way to elicit the desired behavior.
+World-renown psychologist and researcher B.F.
+Skinner discovered that positive reinforcement was the most effective way to elicit the desired behavior.
 Punishment, on the other hand, was not effective and didn’t work in the long run.

 When it comes to CRM adoption, avoid using the stick in favor of the carrot approach.
 Not only will it make adoption that much easier, but it also creates a more positive company culture.
 Punishment could potentially isolate your team and lead to a negative work environment.

 You might want to consider running contests at the beginning that directly tie into CRM use.
 Reward reps who logged all of their deals into CRM, for example.
 Make a contest to see who has the most actions taken through their CRM (such as recorded phone calls, meetings, etc.).